-On the other hand, there are riders who are very much against the use of treats and mainly rely on the ‘pressure/release’ techniques, i.e. negative reinforcement and positive correction.
+On the other hand, some riders are very much against the use of treats and mainly rely on the ‘pressure/release’ techniques, i.e. negative reinforcement (-R) and positive correction (+P).

-In my opinion, extreme dedication to a single approach ignores the benefits of the other approaches and are denying that opposite forces are complementary.
+But in ST, we believe that extreme dedication to a single approach ignores the benefits of the other approaches and is denying that opposite forces are complementary.

-I prefer a yin-yang approach, so I can choose the approach that works best for the horse in the given situation:
+This way, we can choose the approach that works best for our horse in the given situation: